Boris Jordan: Career

 Jordan assisted Russia's economic transition to capitalism in the early 1990s, assisting in the launch of the Russian stock market and the privatization of state assets.
+Jordan worked closely with Bruce Gardner, who was the director of the Russian Center for Privatization under the Government of the Russian Federation.

-From 1992 until 1995, Jordan worked under Bruce Gardner, who was the director of the Russian Center for Privatization under the Government of the Russian Federation, and headed the Moscow subsidiary of the Credit Suisse First Boston bank, which was part of the Mellon empire.
-At the same time, he was managing director of the Moscow office of CS First Boston.
-Under his tenure, CS First Boston became a leading investment bank in Russia, engaged in privatization, corporate finance and securities trading.
-He created the Russian Direct Investment Fund.
+From 1992 until 1995, Jordan co-headed, along with New Zealander Stephen Jennings, the Moscow subsidiary of the Credit Suisse First Boston bank.
+Under his tenure, Credit Suisse First Boston AO, later CS First Boston, became a leading investment bank in Russia, engaged in privatization, corporate finance and securities trading.
+Jordan created the Russian Direct Investment Fund.

-Jordan was a co-founder of Renaissance Capital investment group (founded in 1995), along with New Zealander Stephen Jennings.
+Jordan was a co-founder of Renaissance Capital investment group (founded in 1995), with Stephen Jennings.
 (Note: Both Alexander Provotorov (born 7 November 1974, Moscow) and Konstantin Malofeev, who were close friends and classmates at Moscow State University (MSU), worked together at Renaissance Capital after their graduation from MSU in 1996 until its default in 1998.
 Provotorov, whose wife is Yuri Skuratov's daughter Alexandra Yurievna Skuratova (born on 18 August 1981), was an attorney with the Boris Jordan associated Sputnik investment group until 2001 when he became Head of the Legal Department of Gazprom-Media OJSC.
 In 2003, Provotorov returned to Sputnik Investment Group and was the Vice President of the Investment Department for two years before Konstantin Malofeev, who by that time had founded the investment fund Marshall Capital Partners, hired Provotorov as the CEO of Marshall Capital Partners in 2006.)

 On 25 November 1998, billionaire Vladimir Potanin recommended Jordan to be Chairman of Sidanko which Jordan held until February 1999 when he stepped down.

-Jordan is the President and CEO of the Sputnik Group Ltd., which he launched in 1998.
+Jordan is the president and CEO of the Sputnik Group Ltd., which he launched in 1998.
 The Sputnik Group is a diversified holding company, which manages the Sputnik Funds, the largest foreign private-equity funds invested in Russia.
 The Sputnik Group currently owns proprietary investments in Russian insurance (Renaissance Insurance), forestry, telecommunications and media sectors – as well as a number of investments in foreign companies.

 In 1999, he established the Cadet Corps Fund, and is the Fund's president.

 In 2001–2003, he was the CEO of the Russian TV channel NTV and also CEO of Gazprom Media, a subsidiary media holding of Gazprom.

 Later appointed chief executive of Russia's Gazprom Media as well as general director of its NTV television network, Jordan was forced to resign in early 2003 under political pressure.

-He is chairman Curaleaf, an American cannabis company.
+He is chairman of Curaleaf, an American cannabis company.